gofiber/fiber/docs/client/request.md

 ## SetHeaders

 SetHeaders method sets multiple header fields and its values at one go in the request instance.
-It will override header which has been set in client instance.
+It will override the header which has been set in the client instance.

 ```go title="Signature"
 func (r *Request) SetHeaders(h map[string]string) *Request